tomkooij/modelleertaal/README.md

 [Try the webapp!](https://tomkooij.github.io)

 The webapp (HTML/Javascript) should run on Windows/MacOS/Android/iOS in any browser.
 It was designed for and tested on Chrome.
-The webap is very limited, but it should be easy to use *and* it should run all models used in Dutch High School Physics classes.
+The webapp is very limited, but it should be easy to use *and* it should run all models used in Dutch High School Physics classes.
 If it doesn't work or isn't easy to use: Please provide feedback.

 ## About Modelleertaal